Succeed in Social Media Marketing

 Paired with the major courses of the BS in Marketing program, along with a cutting-edge business core, you'll gain critical skills that can help you stay competitive in a dynamic industry.

-“Staying ahead of the competition has never been more important,” said Dr. Jessica Rogers, associate dean of marketing at SNHU.
+“Staying ahead of the competition has never been more important,” said Dr. Jessica Rogers, senior associate dean of marketing at SNHU.
 “The landscape for businesses is changing so rapidly, that it has become a key strategy to [know what the competition is doing] to help inform your own digital strategy.”

 Curriculum Requirements & Resources